-However there are more affordable iRobot Roomba vacuum options in the range offering you the choice to go for a lower priced model but still get many of the benefits of having an iRobot without some of the swankier features such as map-reports, extra power cleaning (essential for pet owners) and the app which I have to say is very useful.
+However there are more affordable iRobot Roomba robot vacuum options in the range.
+Thus offering you the choice to go for a lower priced model.
+But still get many of the benefits of having an iRobot without some of the swankier features such as map-reports, extra power cleaning (essential for pet owners) and the app which I have to say is very useful.

 The first clean was odd, I have never had a self cleaning vacuum before!
 I followed it around the house like I had to check up on it, or ensure it didn’t eat the dog or one of the kids.
 Thankfully they are all still here to tell the tale.
 I can confirm the iRobot Roomba 980 will NOT eat your dog!